Inspection Station Portal: mvipstation.vsp.virginia.gov.

 Mailing address: Department of State Police, Safety Division, P. O. Box 27472, Richmond, VA 23261-7472

-Office address: Department of State Police, Safety Division, 7700 Midlothian Turnpike, North Chesterfield, VA 23235
+Office address: Department of State Police, Safety Division, 3719 Saunders Avenue, Richmond, VA 23227

 The cost is $20.00 (no shipping or handling).
-The purchase of inspection manuals at our office or by mail will be limited to payment by money orders, cash, or company checks (cash can only be used by walk-in customers).
+The purchase of inspection manuals at our office is by Discover, MasterCard, or VISA only and purchases by mail include payment by money orders, company checks, Discover, MasterCard, or VISA.
 Personal checks are not accepted.

 If I am attending college, in the military, or visiting relatives out of state when my safety inspection sticker expires, what can I do to get an extension?